Logius-standaarden/BOMOS-Verdieping/ch02_Tactiek_EN.md

 There is however still the risk of overshooting the mark: for example if new versions of a standard have to be released in order to bring the funding of the management organisation back onto an even keel.

-#### Who issues the certificate and who carries out the assessment?
+#### Who issues the Certificate and who carries out the Assessment?

 There are obvious logical candidates for issuing the certificate: the standardisation management organisation, the sector organisation, formal standardisation organisations (NEN), independent knowledge organisations (like TNO for example), certification bodies (e.g. DNV) or other interest groups.
 There is an important distinction between the assessor and the issuer.
 Both roles can be entrusted to the same party but can equally be divided between different parties as a means of guaranteeing independence and reliability.
 The latter option is recommended, since the reliability of a certificate is of such vital importance.
 The issuer bears final responsibility and issues the certificates as well as drawing up the assessment framework.
 The implementation of the assessment (based on the assessment framework) can then be undertaken by a different or even several different parties.
 This approach will impose certain demands on the assessment framework since irrespective of the assessor, the result of the assessment must be the same.